 Unlike Sentinel, the Marines are specialized in fighting from a deployment-scenario; i.e. drop pods, drop ships, naval vessels, et cetera, where Sentinel prefer to fight from a readied stance, already entrenched or implanted in their starting position, whereas Marines are trained to start combat with no ground to call their own.
 As such, they see more combat than Sentinel and are widely considered to be “better combatants.”

 Expeditionary Forces are those who must often operate entirely independently of normal Threshold control due to longevity and range of their missions.
 Due to this isolation, commanders of these units are given total control, and forces which would normally classified as Marines or Navy are given their own entirely separate branch.
 The majority of Expeditionary Forces Servicemembers are unmarried individuals, though it is not uncommon for members to intermarry, especially on multi-year missions.
+For the sake of crew morale this is allowed.

 Exploratory Forces, though technically military, do not typically perform military missions and are usually sent to the far reaches of Threshold Space and outside of Threshold Space in search of mine-able worlds, asteroids, researching planets, and searching for native life.
 Exploratory Forces are only lightly armed -albeit with military grade weaponry-, primarily to deal with pirates, and do maintain security forces for internal security, though they are trained for full combat roles.

-These forces are often very ambassadorial, and only the mose professional, mature of sailors may be admitted to ensure the best face of Threshold is shown when travelling to other worlds, new or old alike, as they may be the only impression of Threshold that any of the foreigners may see.
+These forces are often very ambassadorial, and only the mose professional, mature of sailors may be admitted to ensure the best face of Threshold is shown when traveling to other worlds, new or old alike, as they may be the only impression of Threshold that any of the foreigners may see.

 Combat Scouts, in opposition to Exploratory Forces, are entirely designed to operate under combat.
 Many of their ships are designed to be either as stealthy or fast as possible if not both and may go so far as to insert Special Forces units on planetary bodies.
 In Peacetime they operate as long-range patrols, criminal infiltration, or conduct espionage, and it is not uncommon for a Combat Scout to deploy alongside a Exploratory vessel for protection.